fencl/fox/README.md

 Lossless image format

 Fox is a lossless image format aiming to provide a satisfying compression ratio with a tiny encoder/decoder.
+Fox bitstream encodes a stream of 8bit rgba pixels, no additional information is included.
+This makes fox a good choice for embeding into custom formats.

 ## Tiny
 Both reference encoder and decoder are currenty written in under 80 LOC.